Vorlonhomeworld/BBCL/2 What_is_Lisp.md

 ```

 Notice the word **if** exists, but the words **then** and **else** don't show up?
 They're asssumed within the formula.
 It's exactly that same way in Common Lisp.
 Also, note
-that there are parenthese inside parenethese and they all close at the end.
+that there are parentheses inside parentheses and they all close at the end.
 Common Lisp is exactly that same way, it's possible to have lists *(we'll get into what a list is
 exactly a bit later on!)* inside of lists.
 As you can see, Common Lisp's influence is still with us, as is the language.

 Further, Common Lisp is very much a mature language with tons of uses, additional libraries, on top of which, you can add you own functions into Common Lisp if they don't